visual

 Assimilation / Silence 2019

-The work navigates the interplay between vulnerability and imposed norms: drawing asserts presence, while scratching and erasure withdraw it.
-The layered marks trace the body, experience, and memory, reflecting a self that is relational, fragmented, and shaped by broader social pressures, including the constraints of assimilation and systemic inequities.
+The work navigates vulnerability and social norms: drawing asserts presence, while erasure withdraws it.
+The marks trace the body, memory, and experience, reflecting a self shaped by relational dynamics and systemic pressures, including the constraints of assimilation and systemic inequities.

-Rather than presenting a complete likeness, the portrait becomes an inquiry into becoming, where identity is formed through tension, repetition, and the ongoing negotiation between presence and absence.
+Rather than a complete likeness, the portrait is an inquiry into becoming, where identity forms through tension, repetition, and the negotiation between presence and absence.